 You’re going to want to start your string changing journey by unwinding your strings.
-Start off with your high E string by loosening the tuning peg; you can use your peg winder to de-tune your strings, but this isn’t necessary.
-A tuning peg will just help this proves go a lot faster, but you can do this with just your hands.
+Start off with your high E string by loosening the tuning peg; you can use your peg winder to restring your guitar, but this isn’t necessary.
+A tuning peg will just help this proves to go a lot faster, but you can do this with just your hands.

 You don’t need to completely unwind the string, but you do need to unwind it just enough so that you can unwind the string with your hand.

-When you hold the string above the nut, you’re going to want to pull at the string until there is about six inches of between the fret board and the string.
-This will give you just enough slack for winding the string up with the bridge pin.
+When you hold the string above the nut, you’re going to want to pull at the string until there is about six inches of between the fretboard and the string.
+This will give you just enough slack for winding the string up with the bridge pin puller.

-The more slack you leave on the string, the more time you will have to spend carefully stretching your string with the tuning pegs; the less slack you leave, the less stable your tuning is going to be throughout the life of the string.
+The slacker you leave on the string, the more time you will have to spend carefully stretching your string with the tuning pegs; the less slack you leave, the less stable your tuning is going to be throughout the life of the string.

-Watch that when you are winding the string, that when the tension starts building up, that the string is sitting properly in the bridge and on the fret board.
-Watch that the string is winding up o the side of the peg that is closest to the middle/center of your head stock.
+Watch that when you are winding the string, that when the tension starts building up, the string is sitting properly in the bridge and on the fretboard.
+Watch that the string is winding up o the side of the peg that is closest to the middle/center of your headstock.

-Once you have wound up enough tension, you can begin to tune your string.
+Once you have wound up enough tension, you can begin to restring a guitar.
 I always recommend that when you’re beginning to tune your string, you only do two or three winds on the tuning peg and wait a few minutes.
 You want the string to get used to the new tension on it, which helps to stretch out the string.
 If you wind up the string too tight, it’s going to snap.